ls1intum/Artemis/docs/dev/setup.rst

    .. hint::
      Make sure that Docker Desktop has enough memory (~ 6GB).
 To adapt it, go to ``Settings -> Resources``.

+2. Check that all local network ports used by Docker Compose are free (e.g. you haven't started a local MySQL server when you would like to start a Docker Compose instance of mysql)
-2. Run ``docker compose pull && docker compose up`` in the project rootzs
+3. Run ``docker compose pull && docker compose up`` in the project root
-3. Open the Artemis instance in your browser at http://localhost:8080
+4. Open the Artemis instance in your browser at http://localhost:8080
+5. Run ``docker compose down`` in the project root to stop and remove the docker containers

 .. tip::
   The first ``docker compose pull`` command is just necessary the first time as extra step, as otherwise Artemis will be